arcadianCdr/porn-vault-plugins/plugins/moviescene/README.md

-## moviescene 0.1.0
+## moviescene 0.1.1

 by arcadianCdr, boi123212321 (for some adultempire movie scraping code I reused)

 Scrape scene details from adultempire.
 Does not work by itself.
-It needs to be piped (chained) with another plugin that will parse the movie, actors ro scene name (like fileparser).
+It needs to be piped (chained) with another plugin that will parse the movie, actors or scene name (like fileparser).

 ### Arguments